Sandy Spring Friends School

 From tagging along with his mother to the independent school where she taught when he was a child, to earning a master’s degree in early childhood teaching and serving as a dynamic second-grade classroom teacher at SSFS, Philip Mallari’s journey as an educator has been one of deep purpose and continual discovery.
 Philip’s gentle manner and inspired teaching philosophy foster both the academic and emotional development of his students.
 Read the full article to learn more about his approach and how he incorporates his role in SSFS’s Office of Institutional Equity, Justice, and Belonging to benefit all Lower School students and faculty—and for scripts families can use at home to help kids resolve conflict.

-Candice Ashton, Upper School Dean of Students
+Spotlight on Candice Ashton, Upper School Dean of Student Life

 Finding purpose and promoting access through education has been a cornerstone of Candice Ashton’s life and career.
 Raised in Southeast D.C. by a strong single mother who instilled the values of academic excellence and hard work, Candice experienced firsthand how educational opportunities transform lives.
 Her own journey has been shaped by resilience, curiosity, and a commitment to equity and inclusion.
 Now, in her ninth year at SSFS, Candice reflects on her numerous roles within the community, her passion for student growth, and how the school’s Quaker values guide her work.